ioncoincore/ion/doc/tor.md

 for how to properly configure Tor.

-## Run ION Core behind a Tor proxy
+## 1. Run Dash Core behind a Tor proxy

 The first step is running ION Core behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.